Sure Dividend

 Medtronic is investing in growth, both organically via R&D and through acquisitions.
 The first catalyst for Medtronic is the aging population.
 There are ~70 million Baby Boomers in the U.S., those aged 51-69 years.
 Thousands of people are entering retirement every day.
 Combined with longer life expectancy and rising healthcare spending, the operating environment is very attractive for Medtronic.

-The company has had many regulatory product approvals since 2019.
-The new products should drive growth, allowing the company to maintain or even gain market share.
+The company has had many regulatory product approvals in the past year.
+The new products should drive growth, allowing the company to maintain or gain market share.

 Source: Investor Presentation

-Medtronic’s emerging market revenue has consistently grown at a double-digit rate for many years.
-In the most recent quarter, emerging market constant-currency revenue increased by 4% despite China-related revenues falling by 9%.
+Medtronic’s emerging market revenue has consistently grown double-digit for many years.
 While the U.S. currently accounts for just over half of Medtronic’s revenue, emerging markets are growing faster.

 Medtronic is acquiring tuck-in acquisitions and has spent more than $3.3 billion on nine acquisitions since 2021.
 These companies include Acutus Medical, Medicrea, RIST, Avenu Medical, Companion Medical, Sonarmed, intersect ENT, AFFERA, and AI Biomed.